Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 But sheep to the slaughter is actually a sadly accurate way of putting it.

-Uh and thank you for your call, uh, Jennifer.
+And thank you for your call, Jennifer.

-Uh Mark Steid, Infrarush on the EIB network.
+Mark Steid, infra-rush on the EIB network.

-Uh it's interesting to me this.
+It's interesting to me, this.

-It's uh th the uh the absurdities piled upon absurdities.
+The absurdities piled upon absurdities.

-Um basically w if a guy gets on a plane, he's done it because he's evaded whatever systems were in place.
+Basically, if a guy gets on a plane, he's done it because he's evaded whatever systems were in place.

-That's what happened on nine-11.
+That's what happened on 9-11.

-But thanks to those brave men on Flight 93, it was also the doolittle raid as well, the day that America began to fight back.
+But thanks to those brave men on Flight 93, it was also the Doolittle raid as well, the day that America began to fight back.

 We've forgotten the spirit of let's roll until this Dutchman came along.

-Uh Mark Davis will be here Wednesday and the great Walter Williams will be providing a New Year's Eve treat for you on Thursday.
+Mark Davis will be here Wednesday and the great Walter Williams will be providing a New Year's Eve treat for you on Thursday.

-Uh let's go to Kevin in Collinbush, Ohio.
+Let's go to Kevin in Columbus, Ohio.

 Kevin, you're live on the Rush Limbaugh show.